Delivering new energy choices

 About this Project

-Colchester Borough Council (CBC) and Colchester Amphora Energy Ltd (wholly owned by CBC) are developing an innovative low-carbon heat network to supply heat to homes, offices and healthcare facilities at Colchester’s proposed new Northern Gateway development.
+Colchester Amphora Energy Ltd is developing this innovative low-carbon heat network in partnership with Colchester City Council (CCC).
+It will supply heat to homes, offices and healthcare facilities at Colchester’s new Northern Gateway development.

 + The primary heat source will be an 800kW open loop water-source heat pump utilising five 135 metre boreholes into the chalk aquifer 75 metres below ground level.